If you want it done faster than 15 hours plus a rest

 - Put the pork either directly onto the griddle or into a large cast iron pan (Dutch Oven).
 The cast iron pan will catch any juices and maintain more moisture within the joint.
 Leave the lid off though to allow the smoke to flavour the meat.

-- I cook a 3kg shoulder joint for 12 hours or more, often up to 19 hours.
-If you’re having people for lunch then put your joint on the BBQ at 9pm the night before.
+- I cook a 3kg shoulder joint for 15 hours or more, often up to 19 hours.
+I tend to start the pork 24 hours before you want to eat it.

 - The key to pulled pork is reaching an internal temperature in the meat of 88°C to 92°C. At this temperature the connective tissue in the meat melts, moisurises the meat and allows the meat to be succulent and pull.
 If you don’t get to this temperature. the meat will taste dry and will be very difficult to pull.